kurlare/Get_Clean_Data/README.md

 ### Files
 ______________________________________________________________________________________________________________________
-The following files in this repo pertain to the assignment.
+The following files in this repo pertain to the assignment:

 **run_analysis.R**